Stephanie-Spears/FitnessFrog/Notes.md

 #### Validation
 It’s non-optional for server-side validation to mirror whatever client-side validation you’ve implemented because users might not have JavaScript enabled, which would prevent client-side validation from being able to run.

+MVC’s support for client-side validation needs to be explicitly enabled by setting both the “UnobtrusiveJavaScriptEnabled” and “ClientValidationEnabled” app settings to “true” in the web.config file